settermjd/piston/README.md

 ```

 ### Query Parameters

-Piston is an api focused framework, and therefore encapsulates a number of different query parameter options.
+Piston is an API focused framework, and therefore encapsulates a number of different query parameter options.

-**Fields**
+#### Fields

 Specific fields can be requested of the application, with the purpose of only returning those fields.
 Fields are specified as a comma separated list.

 `url.com?fields=jedi,sith,yoda`